3DCP-TUe/DFC.data/docs/software.md

 # Software

-Currently, three software packages are in use and maintained:
+Currently, three software packages are in use and maintained.

 General tools:

-- **(NodeRED-3DSeeP)[https://github.com/3DCP-TUe/Node-RED-3DSeeP]:** General dashboard and data logger.
+- **[NodeRED-3DSeeP](https://github.com/3DCP-TUe/Node-RED-3DSeeP):** General dashboard and data logger.

 Measurement / experiment specific tools:

-- **(Concrete Candy Tracker)[https://github.com/3DCP-TUe/ConcreteCandyTracker]:** Software used to measure the color value of the mortar inline.
+- **[Concrete Candy Tracker](https://github.com/3DCP-TUe/ConcreteCandyTracker):** Software used to measure the color value of the mortar inline.
 Typically used for tracer experiments.
-- **(Droplet Detective)[https://github.com/3DCP-TUe/DropletDetective]:** Tools and methodologies used to perform the so-called "slugs test".
+- **[Droplet Detective](https://github.com/3DCP-TUe/DropletDetective):** Tools and methodologies used to perform the so-called "slugs test".

 Version control is applied to all software packages.
 More information about each individual software package can be found in their respective repositories.

-## Softare package structure
+## Software package structure

 Each software package includes four standard folders: